rnnisi/RigolDS1054Z/README.md

 ## Purpose
-Pull waveforms from scope using python with no backend or driver, over localhost.
-Program can be used with basic knowledge of how it works, so that researchers may pull waveforms from an oscilloscope as a means of data acqusition.
-Program is meant to be setup and left alone; changing settings during run may mess with the accuracy of returned data (particularly the timesteps).

-If the OS has lxi-tools and the appropriate peripherals installed, user can take advantage and automate use of lxi-tools to get waveforms using this program and built in error handling.
-This is faster than using the pyvisa method.
-Use of lxi-tools is optional.
+This program pulls waveforms from a Rigol DS1054Z scope using python with no backend or driver, over localhost or USB interface.
+Data collection through USB requires root ability.
+Program is intended to allow researcher to set it up and leave to collect data on a raspberry pi.
+Rapberry pi can then be controlled remotely to start program or check status, although depending on desired functionality, user may need to be present to change settings on scope.
+Each experiment is recorded in an Experimental Log test file, and yields numbered CSV files (one for each waveform) as well as a log of the program activity over the course of the experiment.
+Practical error handling is written in; program is responsive to all the issues and circumstances I could personally think of.

+This program can be utilized for any of the three trigger settings the Rigol DS1054Z scope offers; auto, force, or single.

 get_RigolDS1054Z will automatically check the OS and install requirements.
 It will make a new directory which contains the contents of this repo.
-It is mostly for my use, since it is a linux/mac executable which I may give out for easy installation.
-It requires a deploy key from user, which user must get from me.

-## Program Modes
-### 1. Auto
-  a.
-Collect waveform data in autotrigger mode as it appears on screen\
-  b.
-LXI or self options for data acquisition (LXI is faster but requires lxi-tools)\
-  c.
-Auto-generated directory for experiment with CSV files for each wave form
-### 2. Single Trigger
-  a.	checks trigger, gets waveform if triggered, resets\
-  b.
-LXI or self options for data acquisition (LXI is faster but requires lxi-tools)

-### 3. Force Trigger
-  a. forces trigger then collects data, then resets
+Potential users can email me (rnnishide@gmail.com) for their pub-keys to be approved for deployment.

 ## Program Configuration and Requirements
-This program is meant to be run on a Linux OS.
-It was developed specifically for a raspberry pi.
+This program is meant to be run on a Linux OS on a Rapberry Pi with python3.
-Make sure scope is powerd on, and connected to localhost.
-Computer also needs to be connected to localhost.
+Make sure scope is configured correctly for desired data acquisiton method, as described in Acqusition Options and Implementation section.

 On the scope, Utility -> LAN Config -> Configure needs to be on DHCP and Auto, so that IP adress indicates localhost.
 Utility -> LAN Config -> RemoteIO LAN needs to be "on"

+Root ability or new device rules are required to use USB interface for data acquisition.

 ### Python Libraries
 - pyvisa